danbetea/coupling-from-the-past/README.md

 ## Note

-From a software engineering point of view, the file `rasm_basic.cpp` is rather ugly, containing everything in one go.
+From a software engineering point of view, the file `rasm_basic.cpp` is rather ugly, containing everything in one file.
 While I do plan some improvements to it, it will always contain everything inside.
 The reason is very basic: coupling from the past is a rather tricky algorithm, and so having everything in one file is there for pedagogical reasons.
 If C++ had a decent notebook interface, I would use a notebook instead (and perhaps I will in the future).

 ## References